Mermade/shins/README.md

 {whatever}/pub/js/
 ```

 If you use the `--inline` option to shins, then everything is bundled into the `index.html` file and no `pub` directory is required.
+Fonts are by default loaded from this github repository, but this can be overridden with the `--fonturl` option.

 ### API